CAAPIM/Microgateway/get-started/get-further/operations/platforms/kubernetes.md

  - msgw.yml which deploys the Microgateway Service (../../../kubernetes/msgw.yml)

+*Note: please refer to the main documentation for the list of required and optional

-*Note: please refer to the main documentation for the list of required and optional environment variables: https://docops.ca.com/ca-microgateway/1-0/EN.*
+*Note 1: Please refer to the main documentation for the list of required and optional environment variables: https://docops.ca.com/ca-microgateway/1-0/EN.*

+*Note 2: By passing the value "true" to the key `accept.license` in the file [config.yml](../../../samples/platforms/kubernetes/config.yml), you are expressing your acceptance of the [CA Trial and Demonstration Agreement](../../../LICENSE.md).
+The initial Product Availability Period for your trial of CA Microgateway shall be sixty (60) days from the date of your initial deployment.
+You are permitted only one (1) trial of CA Microgateway per Company, and you may not redeploy a new trial of CA Microgateway after the end of the initial Product Availability Period.*

+The Kubernetes configuration file for CA Microgateway: [config.yml](../../../samples/platforms/kubernetes/config.yml)

 #### Install <a name="install"></a>
 - Start Minikube